SS Argentina (1929): SS Argentina

 Pennsylvanias passenger capacity was revised to 500.
 She was equipped to carry 450000 lb of cargo, of which 95000 lb was refrigerated.
 Pennsylvania had been built with two funnels but during the refit this was reduced to one.
 The refit increased Pennsylvanias tonnage by about 2,000 tons.

-On 4 October 1938 Moore-McCormack Lines contracted to operate California, Virginia, Pennsylvania and 10 cargo ships between the USA and South America as part of President Franklin D. Roosevelt's Good Neighbor policy.
+On 4 October 1938 Moore-McCormack Lines contracted to operate California, Virginia, Pennsylvania and 10 cargo ships between the US and South America as part of President Franklin D. Roosevelt's Good Neighbor policy.
 Moore-McCormack renamed the three passenger liners Argentina, Brazil and Uruguay, and assigned them to the fleet of its American Republics Lines subsidiary.

 With Moore-McCormack Lines Argentinas funnel would have been buff with a black top.
 A broad green band divided the buff from the black.
 On each side of the funnel the green band bore a red capital M within a white disk.

 Moore-McCormack put the three sisters into service between New York and Buenos Aires via the Caribbean, Brazil and Montevideo.
 Argentina made her first trip on this route in November 1938.

 On 8 December 1941 the USA joined the Second World War and on 27 December Argentina arrived in New York from South America.
 By 2 January she had loaded cargo and 200 passengers had booked to sail on her the next day for South America.
 However, the War Shipping Administration intervened, cancelling her sailing and requisitioning her to be a US Army Transport troopship.